snyssen/personal-website/src/pages/blog/rename-bandcamp-singles.md

 layout: ../../layouts/BlogPostLayout.astro
 heroImage: /blog-attachments/hero/rename-bandcamp-singles.jpg
 pubDate: Oct 15 2022
+updatedDate: Jun 23 2023
 tags:
     - name: misc
       colorClass: bg-indigo-600
 ---

+> **Edit**: I have now realized that there is a package `prename` in Fedora for installing the Perl rename, so I have updated the instructions

 If you're like me, you probably have a bad habit of hoarding a lot of music from [Bandcamp](https://bandcamp.com) (that "buy entire discography" button has done some damage).
 Right after purchasing then downloading a bunch of albums, my first reflex is to enrich the metadata using [MusicBrainz's Picard](https://picard.musicbrainz.org) program.
 And the first thing you would do once inside Picard would be to cluster the releases automatically.